Krekerislv/Point-Cloud-Processor/txt2Potree/README.md

 # txt2Potree
-Program to convert text files to Potree format
+Program to convert point clouds in text files to Potree format.

 ### Requiriments:
 * Numpy